 Augustana Faith Fest is a fun-filled and faith-filled event for 6th- to 8th-grade youth and their adult leaders and will take place on Saturday, Feb.
 11, and Sunday, Feb.
 12, at Augustana University.
-At Faith Fest, you will enjoy music, worship, service projects, games and small group activities as you explore your faith in the setting of a vibrant university campus.
+At Faith Fest, you will learn to participate in God's mission through music, worship, service projects, games and small group activities as you explore your faith in the setting of a vibrant university campus.
 Review the schedule of activities for more information.
 This year’s theme, “The Whole World in God’s Hands,” is based on Psalm 96: 1-3.
 Together we will explore faith expressions around the world.
-Music will be provided by a dynamic team of ELCA Glocal Musicians.
+Worship that includes diverse voices will be led by Glocal Musician-Educators.

 The registration fee of $50 per youth covers the cost of two meals, a Faith Fest t-shirt, lodging at the Elmen Center on campus, and all program expenses.
 Adult leaders are free of charge.
 Each congregation attending Faith Fest is asked to send at least one adult leader to participate in all of the weekend’s activities.
 If more than ten youth are attending, please send additional leaders.
 This year's schedule will include an off-campus service project component.
 Be prepared to provide transportation for your youth on Saturday afternoon.